Foreign direct investment: Definitions

-Broadly, foreign direct investment includes mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intra company loans.
+Broadly, foreign direct investment includes mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intracompany loans.
 A narrow definition employed by the World Bank considers foreign direct investment to be a lasting management interest of 10% or more of voting stock in an enterprise operating in an economy other than that of the investor.
 FDI is the sum of equity capital, long-term capital, and short-term capital as shown in the balance of payments.
 FDI usually involves participation in management, joint-venture, transfer of technology and expertise.
 Stock of FDI is the net (i.e., outward FDI minus inward FDI) cumulative FDI for any given period.
 Direct investment excludes investment through purchase of shares (if that purchase results in an investor controlling less than 10% of the shares of the company).

 FDI, a subset of international factor movements, is characterized by controlling ownership of a business enterprise in one country by an entity based in another country.
 Foreign direct investment is distinguished from foreign portfolio investment, a passive investment in the securities of another country such as public stocks and bonds, by the element of "control".
 According to the Financial Times, "Standard definitions of control use the internationally agreed 10 percent threshold of voting shares, but this is a grey area as often a smaller block of shares will give control in widely held companies.
 Moreover, control of technology, management, even crucial inputs can confer de facto control."